-6.7 Appendix D: ALS Evidence Preparation
+g) Appendix D: ALS Evidence Preparation

-The appendix outlines the extent, preparation and exhibition of evidence that needs to be accessible for evaluation by a AB during the accreditation visit.
+The appendix outlines the extent, preparation and exhibition of evidence that needs to be accessible for evaluation by an Accreditation Board during the accreditation visit.
 The ALS presents evidence of teaching and learning materials, student work and assessments of the year preceding the accreditation visit.

-6.8 Appendix E: ALS New qualifications
+h) Appendix E : ALS New qualifications